Educational Psychology Service

 Educational Psychologists (often known as EPs) aim to help others meet children and young people's needs in an informed and inclusive manner.
 We usually work through cycles of Assess-Plan-Do-Review.

 Bury Educational Psychology Service (EPS) is currently working in partnership with Salford EPS and Tameside EPS.
 Educational Psychologists from these three services work across all areas, to share good practice and project work.
+The profiles of all the team currently working in Bury can be found in the Files section below.

 Local Authority Projects